 [1] Considering the Child Support Guidelines Is Mandatory

 In every case regarding support of a minor child, the child support guidelines must be considered.
 Conn.
 Gen. Stat. § 46b-215b(a), Maturo v.
 Maturo, 296 Conn.
 80 (2010), and Tuckman v.
 Tuckman, 308 Conn.
 194 (2013).
+Moreover, even if a party has not requested child support, the court must consider the guidelines.
+V.H. v.
+J.B., 234 Conn.
+App.
+792 (2024).
 This includes cases in which the court made orders of unallocated alimony and support.
 O’Brien v.
 O’Brien, 138 Conn.
 App.
 591 (2012).
 Although the Tax Cuts and Jobs Act of 2017 has rendered unallocated orders obsolete, they are still applicable to any unallocated order made prior to 2019 which is modified subsequent to January 1, 2019.
 The Income Shares Model, which presupposes that a child should receive the same percentage of support from their parents as he or she would have had the parents continued to reside together, is the predicate behind the child support guidelines.
 Preamble to the Child Support and Arrearage Guidelines (2015) § (d).
 The child support guidelines are mandated to be reviewed once every four years, with the current edition being effective as of July 1, 2015.
 Conn.
 Gen. Stat. § 46b-215a.
 In the current iteration of the guidelines, the maximum combined weekly net amount is $4,000.

 #Comment Begins